Sidmouth: Road

+Bus

+Stagecoach South West run services to Exeter, Exmouth and Seaton.
+Sidmouth is also served by AVMT Buses which runs buses to Seaton.
+Hatch Green coaches also run services to Whimple.

+Railways

 Since the closure of the Sidmouth Railway in 1967, the nearest railway stations are Feniton, Honiton or Whimple, all on the West of England line.
 Feniton is the nearest of these stations, being 8 mi away.

 Government

 Sidmouth has its own town council, presided over by a chair elected from councillors.
 There are eight wards, with 19 councillors in all.
 The town clerk is the senior paid officer, with a team of full-time and part-time staff.
 The town is responsible for many of the locally run services, including the information centre.
 Sidmouth lies within the areas of East Devon District Council and Devon County Council.
 The electorate of the Sidmouth ward at the 2011 census was 13,737.

 Sidmouth was in the Honiton parliamentary constituency from its recreation in 1885 until its abolition in 1997, and the East Devon constituency from its recreation in 1997 until its abolition, since when it has been in the Honiton and Sidmouth constituency.